 An important stone in crystal healing, turquoise is thought to protect the (physical) body, help the chi flow and combat depression.
 It helps with communication and creativity and strengthens the immune system.
 It is also believed to bring friendship, courage, a long life, happiness and good luck.

 The popular Ruby is the birthstone for December in the Ayurvedic and Traditional system.
 In the modern, standardized list of birthstones, it is the stone for July, and it is also the 40th wedding anniversary gemstone as well as the zodiac birthstone for Capricorn.
 It is the red variety of the mineral corundum (a crystalline form of aluminum oxide) – all other corundum colors are called sapphires.
 The red color is the result of the (natural) addition of chromium, and colors range from light pink to deep red.
 Most rubies are heat treated to bring out richer color and more clarity, and the darker the color, the more valuable the stone.
 It is an expensive gemstone (several thousand dollars per carat for top-notch stones) – a ruby bracelet owned by Marlene Dietrich sold at Sotheby’s in 1992 for $990,000 (it was admittedly jawdroppingly stunning, but still!).

 Ruby stimulates the heart chakra and is said to protect the heart from emotional suffering, aid in making wise decisions, promote happiness, a positive outlook, and ideal relationships.
 It is also thought to help with detoxification, eye problems, heart conditions, remove infections in the blood, reduce nightmares and depression and ward off evil spirits.

 Whew, that was a lot of information!
-Let’s move on to the visual part of this post – my handpicked selection of some of my favorite December birthstone jewelry:
+Let’s move on to the visual part of this post – our handpicked selection of

 Collage by Charms Guide